-In 1976, EPA issued a policy statement concerning the regulatory status of devices (PDF) (3 pp, 478 K, About PDF).
+In 1976, EPA issued a policy statement concerning the regulatory status of devices.
 In that notice, EPA also explained its interpretation of the distinction between a “pesticide” and a “device.”

 FIFRA defines a device as any instrument or contrivance (other than a firearm) that is intended for trapping, destroying, repelling, or mitigating any pest or any other form of plant or animal life (other than man and other than bacteria, virus, or other microorganism on or in living man or other living animals); but not including equipment used for the application of pesticides when sold separately therefrom.
 Refer to FIFRA section 2(h).

 In general, if an article is an instrument or contrivance that uses physical or mechanical means to trap, destroy, repel, or mitigate any plant or animal life declared to be a pest at 40 CFR 152.5, it is considered to be a device and subject to regulation under FIFRA.
 However, devices are not subject to the registration requirements that apply to pesticides and pesticide products under FIFRA section 3.
 Further information can be found on EPA’s Pest Control Devices Web page.